 You must meet all Tier 4 (General) student requirements and be able to provide evidence in the required format in order to make a successful application.
-From 5 November 2018, your documents may be copies; there will no longer be a requirement to submit original documents.
+Your documents may be copies or originals.

 Many Tier 4 sponsors offer their students help in checking documents.
 Make sure you submit only the documents your Tier 4 sponsor has approved, as other formats may result in a refusal.
 If in doubt, go back to your Tier 4 sponsor before submitting a different document, even if the difference is very small.